Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect: Background

 \subsection{Uplift Models}

-Uplift modeling can be viewed as a way to estimate heterogeneous treatment effects at a user level using machine learning.
+Uplift modeling can be viewed as a way to predict individual treatment effects using machine learning models.
+When there is heterogeneity in treatment effects, it means that ITE can be different from the ATE (average treatment effect), where the opportunity rises for serving users with different treatment based on their ITE (instead of applying control or treatment to all users).

 It is helpful to frame the problem and introduce uplift modeling from a causal inference perspective.
-Following the commonly used Neyman-Rubin causal model \cite{Rubin1974-xa, Neyman1923-kb, Rubin2005-cz, Holland1986-dw}, the treatment effect for user $i \in \{1,2,...,n\}$ can be expressed as:
+Following the commonly used Neyman-Rubin causal model \cite{Holland1986-dw,Neyman1923-kb,Rubin1974-xa,rubin2005causal}, the ITE for unit $i \in \{1,2,...,N\}$ can be expressed as:

 where $Y_i(1)$ and $Y_i(0)$ denotes the outcome variable for individual $i$ under treatment condition and control condition respectively.